 To get to the shore, hikers will need to take the Wineglass Bay lookout trail and continue on down "100 steps" to the beach.
 I could imagine that this might be a little demanding for some.
 But, the good news is that instead of walking back up these steps, walkers can loop back around the longer but less-steep Hazard's Beach Circuit.

-This trip is often recommended as one of the best things to do in Freycinet National Park because it’s a small-group guided adventure that allows visitors to see so much more of the park.
-Adventurers depart from Coles Bay and drive to spots like Bluestone Bay, Cape Tourville Lighthouse, remote beaches and boulder-strewn valleys.
+This trip is often recommended as one of the best things to do in Freycinet National Park because it's a small-group guided adventure that allows visitors to see so much more of the park from a unique perspective.
+These kayaking adventures run for half a day and explore the most scenic parts of the Freycinet coastline including Bluestone Bay, Cape Tourville Lighthouse, remote beach the beautiful boulder-strewn valleys beyond.

 Cape Tourville is located on the eastern side of the peninsula, opposite Coles Bay.
 It's famous for its quaint lighthouse overlooking the Tasman Sea.
 There is a sealed road leading to a car park where you can walk the rest of the way.